Q7. Entrepreneurship: Introduction

 Have you ever thought, “This could be a business!”
 Maybe you’ve set up a lemonade stand, walked neighborhood dogs, or made cool crafts to sell.
 If so, you’ve already started thinking like an entrepreneur!

-Entrepreneurs are people who take creative ideas and turn them into real things—like businesses, apps, or products.
+Entrepreneurs are people who turn creative ideas into real things—like businesses, apps, or products.
 They often work for themselves and even create jobs for other people.
 That’s a little different from being an employee, where you work for someone else (which can be pretty great too!).

 In this Quest, you’ll explore what it really means to be an entrepreneur, how it compares to having a regular job, and what kind of skills can help turn ideas into success.
 By the end, you might even be inspired to start a mini business of your own!